slimtoolkit/slim/README.md

 Note that **DockerSlim** is now just **Slim** (**SlimToolkit** is the full name, so it's easier to find it online) to show its growing support for additional container tools and runtimes in the cloud native ecosystem.

-**Slim** was created by [Kyle](https://github.com/kcq) [Quest](https://twitter.com/kcqon) and it's been improved by many [contributors](https://github.com/slimtoolkit/slim/graphs/contributors).
+**Slim** is now a CNCF Sandbox project.
+It was created by [Kyle](https://github.com/kcq) [Quest](https://twitter.com/kcqon) and it's been improved by many [contributors](https://github.com/slimtoolkit/slim/graphs/contributors).
 The project is supported by [Slim.AI](https://slim.ai).

 ## Overview

-Slim is a tool for developers with a number of different commands (`build`, `xray`, `lint`, `debug` and others) to simplify and optimize your developer experience with containers.
+Slim allows developers to inspect, optimize and debug their containers using its `xray`, `lint`, `build`, `debug` (and other) commands.
+It simplifies and improves your developer experience building, customizing and using containers.
 It makes your containers better, smaller and more secure while providing advanced visibility and improved usability working with the original and minified containers.

 Don't change anything in your container image and minify it by up to 30x making it secure too!
 Optimizing images isn't the only thing it can do though.
 It can also help you understand and author better container images.